20 Greatest Nomadic Horse Cultures in World History

 Famous Historical Figures: Bumin Qaghan, Istemi Qaghan, Bilge Qaghan

-The Göktürks rose to power in the mid-6th century CE, uniting various Turkic tribes under a single political structure for the first time.
-Originating in the Altai Mountains, they broke free from the rule of the Rouran Khaganate and quickly established a vast nomadic empire stretching from Manchuria to the Caspian Sea.
-Their name, meaning “Celestial Turks,” reflected their claim to a divine mandate.
-The Göktürks developed the Old Turkic script, leaving inscriptions like the Orkhon steles stating, “The Turkish people, who lost their empire and their lord, gained it again by their own strength.”
+In the mid-6th century CE, the Göktürks first united under a political entity, comprising various Turkic tribes that had previously migrated independently, thereby establishing the first Turkic empire.
+They initially emerged in the Altai Mountains and, after breaking away from the dominant Rouran Khaganate, soon created a vast nomadic empire that spanned from Manchuria to the Caspian Sea.
+Claiming a divine right, the Göktürks were also known as “Celestial Turks.”
+They developed the Old Turkic script, and their most famous inscription, found on the Orkhon steles, states, “The Turkish people, who lost their empire and their lord, gained it again by their own strength.”

 Avars plundering Balkan lands